ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_keys.md

 To establish a TLS connection with device authentification the following three files are neccessary:

-1. Privat Key (/esp32-d1mini-01.private.key)
+1. Privat Key (esp32-d1mini-01.private.key)
-2. Device Certificate (/esp32-d1mini-01.cert.crt)
+2. Device Certificate (esp32-d1mini-01.cert.crt)
-3. Root Certificate (/root-CA.pem)
+3. Root Certificate (root-CA.pem)

 You get these files from AWS and the process is described here (TODO Tims beschreibung einfügen) These three files are stored on the [SPIFFS](esp_spiffs.md).